TanushreeSarkar/About-me-/README.md

   <img src="https://github.com/devicons/devicon/blob/master/icons/googlecloud/googlecloud-original.svg" title="Google Cloud" alt="Google Cloud" width="40" height="40"/>
 </div>

 ---

 ## Projects

+### 🌟 Featured Projects
+- [**Project Name 1**](https://link-to-your-project.com) - A brief description of your project and what technologies you used.
+- [**Project Name 2**](https://link-to-your-project.com) - A brief description of your project and what technologies you used.
+- [**Project Name 3**](https://link-to-your-project.com) - A brief description of your project and what technologies you used.

-Feel free to check out my projects and work samples in this repository!
+Feel free to check out all my projects and work samples in this repository!

 ---